A vote is a terrible thing to waste, and some Republicans seem prepared to waste theirs.

 Funny how long it took Trump to respond to this Tweet from Senator Ben Sasse, given Trump’s new-found religion:

 Q4: You brag abt many affairs w/ married women.
 Have you repented?
 To harmed children & spouses?
-Do you think it matters?
+Do you think it matters?take our poll - story continues below

 — Ben Sasse (@BenSasse) January 25, 2016